gpadolina/certifications/README.md

 * **Data source** - Cyclistic's historical data can be downloaded [here](https://divvy-tripdata.s3.amazonaws.com/index.html), made available by Motivate International inc under this [license](https://divvybikes.com/data-license-agreement) and by Google.
 I have chosen to use data from April 2020 through March 2021.
 This comes in a CSV format that can be processed in Excel, Google Sheets, or programming softwares such as R. While processing the data, I noticed that there are nulls or missing values in multiple attributes that has been removed during analysis and data visualization.
 Note that some of the files might be too large to process in Sheets or Excel.
 This is public data that one can use to explore bike rides from Cyclistic.

 ### Process
-In this phase, I have performed data wrangling including renaming column values and deriving new ones from existing columns.
-See more below.
+In this phase, I have performed data wrangling including renaming column values, deriving new ones from existing columns, and more.
+See below.
 ```
 apr_2020 <- rename(apr_2020,
                      trip_id = ride_id,